How Funding in Education Impacts Public and Private Schools

 According to the National Center for Education Statistics, 56% of public K-12 school expenditures went toward paying educator salaries in 2020 (the latest aggregate data available at the time of writing).
 A further 26% was spent on employee benefits for school staff members.
-The remainder of school budgets was allocated toward purchased services such as food and janitorial services (11%), supplies like textbooks (7%), tuition (1%), and “other” (1%).
+The remainder of the school budgets was allocated toward purchased services such as food and janitorial services (11%), supplies like textbooks (7%), tuition (1%), and “other” (1%).

 How Has Funding in Education Changed Over Time?

 Today, state funds make up about 50% of funding, leaving federal funding to account for roughly 10% of funds.
 All in all, the government spends more on funding education than it has since the 1990s.
 Specifically, funding has risen steadily since 2012, per the National Center for Education Statistics.
-Again, the majority of this increase has come from local and state sources.
+Again, most of this increase has come from local and state sources.

 What Funding Challenges Does the Education Sector Face?

 As The Century Foundation explains, overall, public schools are underfunded by about $150 billion annually.
-As one might expect, this disproportionately affects public schools when compared to private schools, as the former don’t have the same access to non-government funds (namely private donors and school fees) as private institutions.
+As one might expect, this disproportionately affects public schools when compared to private schools, as the former doesn’t have the same access to non-government funds (namely private donors and school fees) as private institutions.

 This lack of access is of particular significance because public schools serve so many more students than private ones.
-49.2 million learners were enrolled in public schools in fall 2019 compared to just 4.7 million private school students during the same period, according to the National Center for Education Statistics.
+49.2 million learners were enrolled in public schools in the fall of 2019 compared to just 4.7 million private school students during the same period, according to the National Center for Education Statistics.

 Per the Economic Policy Institute, underfunding becomes particularly noticeable when we examine racial and economic class differences.
-In general, less publicly-available funds are spent on low-income students and learners belonging to racial minorities (although these two groups often overlap) which can contribute to the cycle of poverty.
+In general, less publicly available funds are spent on low-income students and learners belonging to racial minorities (although these two groups often overlap), which can contribute to the cycle of poverty.

-This disparity isn’t intentional, but it’s a major problem.
+This disparity isn’t intentional, but it’s a significant problem.
 What contributes to this phenomenon?
 The most salient factor is how local funds are sourced.
 As previously mentioned, local funding is derived from local property taxes.
 These are higher in more affluent areas where property is more expensive, leading to more well-funded schools.